jonnonz1/nz-statute-book/acts/public/2008/real-estate-agents-act-2008.md

   (a) refer the complaint to the Registrar of the register of licensees, who must consider whether to deal with the complaint under subsection (3); and
   (b) if the Registrar decides not to deal with the complaint under that subsection, refer the complaint to a Committee for determination and notify the person complained about of the reference.
 (3) The Registrar may determine that—
-  (a) the complaint discloses only an inconsequential matter, and for that reason need not be pursued:
+  (a) the complaint is not sufficiently serious to warrant further action, and for that reason need not be pursued:
   (b) the complaint is frivolous or vexatious or not made in good faith, and for that reason need not be pursued:
   (c) the complaint should be referred to another agency, and refer it accordingly:
   (d) the complaint has been resolved to the complainant’s satisfaction and no further action is needed.